 Like air, sex, and money, sleep is one of those things to which we don’t give much conscious thought… that is, until we’re not getting any.

 In fact, in the modern world, sleep has become something on our to-do list we’ll “get to” after we’ve worked long hours and spent time with our families and cleaned our homes and caught up with friends and watched our favourite TV shows.
-As human beings have “evolved” through the centuries, our attitude toward sleep has drifted from biologically fundamental to something of an afterthought.
+As human beings have evolved, our attitude toward sleep has drifted from biologically fundamental to something of an afterthought.

 Even conversational connotations around sleep seem to mock its usefulness for anyone but the precious, the elderly, or infants.
 Modern Western culture rubbishes sleep with expressions of “I’ll sleep when I’m dead.”

-With that being said, I am certain we can all agree: there is no bliss more sublime than waking restored, recharged, and ready for the day after a good night’s sleep.
+With that being said, I’m sure we can all agree: there is no more sublime bliss than waking restored, recharged, and ready for the day after a good night’s sleep.

 Sleep deficiency (that is, sleeping disorders, insomnia, and disconnection from our natural sleep rhythms) is on the rise.
 The CDC has found that as many as 7-19% of Americans don’t get enough sleep at the right time of day.

 Even more frighteningly, nearly 40% of survey participants admitted to falling asleep accidentally at least once a month.
-It’s no wonder that as many as one in six car accidents are caused by fatigue.
+It’s no wonder that fatigue causes as many as one in six car accidents.

 In fact, sleep deficiency has been linked to heart disease, kidney disease, lowered immune system, high blood pressure, diabetes, stroke, and obesity.

-With adequate sleep, the development of fine lines and age spots is impaired, and collagen and other growth hormones are secreted to give our skin a healthy, nourished glow and a youthful appearance.
+Adequate sleep impairs the development of fine lines and age spots.
+During sleep, our bodies secrete collagen and other growth hormones to give our skin a healthy, nourished glow and a youthful appearance.
 The old wives’ tale about “beauty sleep” is steeped in truth!

 Before the 1950s, it was thought that once asleep, we switched off and “powered down” for the night.
 We now know that our sleep patterns are much more complex.